iterative/ldb/documentation/Command-summary.md

 ## object identifier types supported by LDB

-0xFFFFFF - full hashsum of an object.
+`0xFFFFFF` - full hashsum of an object.
 Currently LDB uses MD5, so any MD5 hashsum that corresponds to an object indexed by LDB is a valid identifier.

-<object_path> - any valid object path can be accepted as identifier.
-The path can be fully qualified (down to an object), or reference a folder (in which case it includes all objects that can be recursively listed there).
-Generally, <object_path> must fall within URIs previously registered with `ADD-STORAGE` (see discussion there).
+`object_path` - any valid path (registered with `ADD-STORAGE`) to objects and annotations in storage can be accepted as proxy for objects.
+The path can be fully qualified (down to an object), or reference a folder.
+In all cases, `ADD` calls `INDEX` to add the content of `object_path` and simultaneously grabs relevant data samples.

 Note that LDB data objects can also be addressed by more than one path, so `ADD` command may return less objects than the number of identifiers received on input.
 Additionally, a dataset only hosts unique objects, so adding an overlapping set of identifiers does not result in duplicates.
 Possible collisions in annotation versions are resolved in favor of latest revisions.